 61. Report for adoption proceedings

-(1) On receipt of a notice under section 58(1) and on payment of the prescribed fee, if applicable, the Director-General is to appoint a person who the Director-General thinks is suitably qualified, to prepare a written report for the Court’s use in proceedings for an adoption order in relation to the child.
+(1) On receipt of a notice under section 58(1) and on payment of the prescribed fee, if applicable, the CEO is to appoint a person who the CEO thinks is suitably qualified, to prepare a written report for the Court’s use in proceedings for an adoption order in relation to the child.

 (2) A report under this section is to contain information on —